cen_big-1

 Ealing Broadway: Walpole Park, Pitzhanger Manor and Gallery

-West Acton: Oxygen Freejumping Trampoline Park
+West Acton: Oxygen Activeplay Trampoline Park

 150 interconnected trampolines and a ninja warrior course?
 This sounds great, even if I don’t know what a ninja warrior course is.
 The children will enjoy it too.

-Shepherd’s Bush: Westfield and KidZania
+Shepherd’s Bush: Westfield

 No, this doesn’t win any prizes for original suggestions, but Westfield does offer an easy solution to rain at the sharp end of the school holidays.
 My favourite place to go with children is Ichiba Japanese supermarket for giant Hello Kitty dolls, unexpected crisp flavours and tasty okonomiyaki.
 If your children are cat people or stationery people, this is a dream shopping spot.